tmoux/AdventOfCode-23/README.md

 This is just a straightforward BFS.
 I wasn't fast enough to rank in the top 100, but I didn't make any major mistakes, just implementation was a bit slow.
 I conjectured that I didn't actually need to check that the initial direction was facing the correct way.
 This turned out to be true, thought I'm not immediately sure why this is the case.

+### Day 17 (Clumsy Crucible)

+This year is just all grid problems, apparently.
+This is a plain single-source shortest paths problem (there was a very similar one last year, iirc).
+The main decision I made was whether to use my normal Dijkstra's template, which would require me to map my state pairs to indices, or adapt it to return a multidimensional distance array.
+I decided on the latter.
+I was a bit annoyed that I made multiple different off-by-one errors; initially, I missed the condition that the first square *doesn't* count towards the total, and in part 2, my answer was off by one because I didn't realize the first square also doesn't count towards your current direction streak (which I also misread on part 1, but apparently didn't affect my answer).